quarterblue/mystudy-space/README.md

   </p>
 </p>

+## ✨ Inspiration
+Being students, our team wanted to address the issues of self-study and motivation, especially during these pandemic times where school has shifted primarily online.
+Inspired by applications such as Daylio and Forest, we hope to provide an all-in-one platform that aims to address these issues using methods such as the Pomodoro technique, mood journaling, and gamification.

+## 💻 What it does
+<b>Study in Peace</b>

+Employing the Pomodoro technique, set your preferred study intervals, the number of intervals, and the break time in-between.
+The application will automatically do the rest and log your study time on a timeline to further increase accountability.
+Furthermore, to assist with managing distractions, the rain mode will dim the screen and play a relaxing rain ambiance to help you stay focused.

+<b>Track your Mood</b>

+Following every time interval, a mood tracking questionnaire will check up on you on your current mood using a simple scale that is automatically recorded to the timeline.
+Based on your response, an idea of how to spend your break will appear that will get you primed and ready for the next interval.

+<b>Collect Plushies</b>

+During your studies, you may notice that your room gradually fills with adorable plushies.
+To further incentivize studying, we added the ability to collect plushies as you complete study sessions to fill your virtual room.

+<b>Share With Friends</b>

+Share your accomplishments with your friends by sending them a custom URL linking to your virtual room and show off your collection of plushies.
+While they're there, they may be able to leave a special plushie as a gift to signify your friendship.

 ## ⚡️ Quick start

 First of all, [download](https://nodejs.org/en/) and install **Node.js**.
 Version `14.7.0 LTS` or higher is recommended.